 I primarily use credit card points for free and discounted travel.

-I earned my Emirates miles through credit cards.
-If you are new to travel hacking, feel free to reach out to me or join our free Travel Miles and Points Facebook Group.
+If you are new to leveraging credit card points to travel for a considerable discount, feel free to reach out to me or join our free Travel Miles and Points Facebook Group.

 Previously, the only way to earn these hotel “loyalty” points was by consistently staying at specific hotel chains.